Philip Wylie | Willis Perkins short stories | Mystery Novellas | Experiment in Crime | Corpses at Indian Stones | Gladiator

 Ellery Queen also reprinted others of Wylie's novellas.
 "Murderers Welcome" (1936) originally appeared in Liberty, another slick magazine of the era.
 It was reprinted in the November 1968 EQMM as "Invitation to Murder".
 It is an uninspired novella about a 1930's millionaire trying to smoke out his attempted killer.
 Suspense is emphasized over mystery, in one of Wylie's least creative tales.

-The hero's black hair and black eyes recall the superman hero of Gladiator; the brief mention of his building a dam recalls the engineer heroes of other Wylie.
-Comments on how women must have invented hunting, and depictions of women hunters skilled with guns, anticipate "It Couldn't Be Murder".
 The North woods setting in Canada recalls the vacation locales in other Wylie - but it is badly underdeveloped, and plays much less of a role in the plot than the landscapes in Wylie's better tales.

 The businessman hero planning to donate his businesses to his employees is an unusual economic touch.
+Please see my list of Cooperatives and Worker-owned Businesses in mystery fiction.

-There is a whodunit, but the single clue to the killer's identity is routine.
-A subplot about an external group of hunters stalking the protagonists has some modest merit.
 The last two pages have an unusual alibi subplot that depends on nature.
 This weird subplot is not especially good - but it is different.

 Puzzle in Snow